dafny-lang/dafny/docs/DafnyRef/integration-go/IntegrationGo.md

 ## **Matching Dafny and Java types**

-If the Java method has input arguments or an output value, then the Dafny declaration must use corresponding types in the Dafny declaration, as shown in this table.
+If the Java method has input arguments or an output value, then the Dafny declaration must use corresponding types in the Dafny declaration:
-Here, `T'` for a type parameter `T` indicates the Java type corresponding to a Dafny type `T`.

 |-------------------------------|-----------------------------|
 |  Dafny type                   |   Java type                 |